 The College is committed to exhibiting best practice in all aspects of corporate governance.
 This summary describes the manner in which the College has applied the principles set out in the revised Combined Code on Corporate Governance issued by the London Stock Exchange in July 2006.
 Its purpose is to help the reader of the Financial Statements understand how the principles have been applied.
 We are not required to comply with the UK Corporate Governance Code.
 However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the College and best practice.
-The College also works in full accordance with the guidance to colleges from the Association of Colleges in the Code of Good Governance for English Colleges (March 2015), and which the Board has adopted.
+The college also works in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges.